US jobless claims decline for second week as Omicron eases - The Boston Globe

 Continuing claims for state benefits fell to 1.63 million in the week ended Jan.
 22.

+In Massachusetts, about 5,977 individuals filed new claims for unemployment benefits last week, down about 1,415 from the previous week, according to the Labor Department.

-Applications continued to decline after a surge in recent weeks amid an uptick in Covid-19 cases across the country.
+Applications nationwide continued to decline after a surge in recent weeks amid an uptick in COVID-19 cases across the country.
 Claims have largely been falling in the past year, and layoffs are at a record low as companies are desperate to retain and attract talent amid ongoing labor shortages.

 Advertisement

-The claims data comes ahead of the government’s monthly employment report, which is forecast to show the US added 150,000 jobs in January.
+The claims data come ahead of the government’s monthly employment report Friday, which is forecast to show the nation added 150,000 jobs in January.
 A separate report Wednesday showed that payrolls at US companies fell by 301,000 last month, the most since April 2020, according to ADP Research Institute.